U.K. Professional Clients

 Not necessarily governed by law, establishments are viewed as a part of a bigger private company.
 However, the law will apply to parent companies with the establishment, who are trading in the Great Britain.
-How an overseas parent company files its overseas annual accounts with Companies House depends on the country in which the company was incorporated and if that country legally insists upon your accounts being prepared, disclosed and audited.
+How an overseas parent corporation files its overseas annual accounts with Companies House depends on the country in which the company was incorporated and if that country legally insists upon your accounts being prepared, disclosed and audited.

 There are some overseas companies who are not required by their parent law to file accounts, but will still be expected to do so in the United Kingdom.
 If no parent law exists to guide a company in how they should prepare, audit and disclose their accounts, the company should do it in accordance with international accounting standards (IAS).
 These accounts need to be filed within 13 months of the end of the financial period to which they refer.